netdata/netdata/collectors/node.d.plugin/snmp/README.md

 # SNMP device monitoring with Netdata

-Collects data from any SNMP device and uses the [net-snmp](https://github.com/markabrahams/node-net-snmp) module.
+Collects data from any Simple Network Management Protocol (SNMP) device and uses the [net-snmp](https://github.com/markabrahams/node-net-snmp) module.

 It supports: